 Chinese military scholars and scientists are also focused on the challenges that data presents.
-From a practical perspective, data, recognized as a "pivotal strategic resource," is expected to become "an important foundation for the creation of the intelligentized battlefield," on which dominance in artificial intelligence could constitute the "core mechanism" for victory.
-In July 2018, the PLA's first "military big data forum" was convened by the Chinese Academy of Sciences, Tsinghua University, and Chinese Institute of Command and Control in Beijing.
-The symposium concentrated on the importance of military big data, with an emphasis on ways that the military could learn lessons from enterprises and government in the management of big data.
-Among the participants was Song Jie, vice president of Alibaba Cloud (Alivun), who discussed how Alibaba had leveraged big data to achieve a major advantage relative to traditional business infrastructure.
-At the time, He You (何友), who is director of PLA Naval Aeronautical University's Information Fusion Research Institute (信息融合研究所所) argued that defense competition "is centering on cognitive advantages and decision-making advantages" that require data.
-In a prominent commentary in February 2019, PLA scholar Zuo Dengyun (左登云) emphasized, "data is the "blood" of maritime operations...It is necessary to obtain massive amounts of information through data deposits, grasp the weaknesses of enemy systems through data mining, share the operational situation through data presentation, and open up multi-domain joint channels, activating the "sense" of "smart" network empowerment."73 In the future, "without data, (you) can't (fight) a war" (无数 据不战争), and the PLA is concerned with improving its collection, management, and processing of data.74 weapons on the future battlefield could result in "remote, precise, miniaturized, large-scale unmanned attacks" becoming the primary method of attack, according to Yun Guanrong (游光荣) of the Academy of Military Science.
-Given the ways that AI can increase the tempo, accuracy, efficiency of operations, their prediction is that "[artificial] intelligence will transcend firepower, machine power, and information power, becoming the most critical factor in determining the outcome of warfare."76 In future intelligentized warfare, today's "system of systems confrontation" could become instead a "game of algorithms" in which algorithmic advantage is a dominant determinant of operational advantage, as Li Minghai (李明海) of the PLA's National University of Defense Technology has anticipated.
-The employment of superior algorithms could dispel the 'fog' of the battlefield and enable decision-making advantage, while increasing the efficiency of operations.
-In particular, decision-making could leverage the respective strengths of human and machine cognition, while leveraging a 'cloud brain' that allows for swarm and distributed decisionmaking, enabled by deep neural networks.
-As a result, new 'extreme' styles of operations could emerge, particularly penetrating the cognitive and information domains.
-Beyond the battlefield, AI is also expected to contribute to more far-reaching transformations that could result in the intelligentization of logistics support, models of combat power generation, organizational mechanisms, and education and training.
+From a practical perspective, data, recognized as a "pivotal strategic resource," is expected to become "an important foundation for the creation of the intelligentized battlefield,"74 on which dominance in artificial intelligence could constitute the "core mechanism" for victory.75 In July 2018, the PLA's first "military big data forum" was convened by the Chinese Academy of Sciences, Tsinghua University, and Chinese Institute of Command and Control in Beijing.76 The symposium concentrated on the importance of military big data, with an emphasis on ways that the military could learn lessons from enterprises and government in the management of big data.
+Among the participants was Song Jie, vice president of Alibaba Cloud (Alivun), who discussed how Alibaba had leveraged big data to achieve a major advantage relative to traditional business infrastructure.77 At the time, He You (何友), who is director of PLA Naval Aeronautical University's Information Fusion Research Institute argued that defense competition "is centering on cognitive advantages and decision-making advantages" that require data.78 In a prominent commentary in February 2019, PLA scholar Zuo Dengyun (左登云) emphasized, "data is the "blood" of maritime operations...It is necessary to obtain massive amounts of information through data deposits, grasp the weaknesses of enemy systems through data mining, share the operational situation through data presentation, and open up multi-domain joint channels, activating the "sense" of "smart" network empowerment."79 In the future, "without data, (you) can't (fight) a war" (无数据不战争), and the PLA is concerned with improving its collection, management, and processing of data.80

+Increasingly, Chinese strategic thinkers are arguing that the advent of AI could change the fundamental mechanisms for winning future warfare.
+The increased prominence of intelligent weapons on the future battlefield could result in "remote, precise, miniaturized, large-scale unmanned attacks" becoming the primary method of attack, according to Yun Guanrong (游光荣) of the Academy of Military Science.81 Given the ways that AI can increase the tempo, accuracy, efficiency of operations, some strategists anticipate that "[artificial] intelligence will transcend firepower, machine power, and information power, becoming the most critical factor in determining the outcome of warfare."82 In future intelligentized warfare, today's "system of systems confrontation" could become instead a "game of algorithms" in which algorithmic advantage is a dominant determinant of operational advantage, as Li Minghai (李明海) of the PLA's National University of Defense Technology has anticipated.83 The employment of superior algorithms could dispel the 'fog' of the battlefield and enable decision-making advantage, while increasing the efficiency of operations.84 In particular, decision-making could leverage the respective strengths of human and machine cognition, while leveraging a 'cloud brain' that allows for swarm and distributed decision-making, enabled by deep neural networks.
+As a result, new styles of operations could emerge, particularly penetrating the cognitive and information domains.
+Beyond the battlefield, AI is also expected to contribute to more far-reaching transformations that could result in the intelligentization of logistics support, models of combat power generation, organizational mechanisms, and education and training.85